cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

   </table>
 </div>

 Finally, we compare what happens when we mess with  <code class="language-plaintext highlighter-rouge">damping</code>.
-At the lowest possible <code class="language-plaintext highlighter-rouge">damping = 0%</code> provided, we see that the cloth swings quiet quickly back and forth.
+At the lowest possible <code class="language-plaintext highlighter-rouge">damping = 0%</code> provided, we see that the cloth swings quite quickly back and forth.
 In contrast, at the highest possible  <code class="language-plaintext highlighter-rouge">damping = 1%</code>, the cloth moves really quickly and seemingly stops at the rest position (that matches the rest position with default parameters).
 Since we know that damping messes with the velocity term in Verlet integration, with no damping, this means there is no loss of energy due to friction, heat loss, or any other force.
 Therefore, the cloth just swings back and forth, with wrinkling and no rigid structure because there is no loss of energy.
 However, with the highest damping, the cloth falls much slower and holds its structure a bit better.
 The expalanation for this is that the forces acting on it (namely, gravity) are now dampened, which means that the positions of the point masses don't move as quickly.
 This reflects a state in which there is a loss of energy, so not all the forces that are thrust upon the cloth actually convert into energy that moves the cloth--some is lost or dissipated.

 ## Part 3: Handling collisions with other objects
 Throughout this part, we are colliding a cloth with [spheres](/hw4.md#task-1-handling-collisions-with-spheres) and [planes](/hw4.md#task-2-handling-collisions-with-planes).
 We want to make the cloth collide in a realstic manner--which we will later elevate in [Part 4](/hw4.md#part-4-handling-self-collisions) with self collisions!